MultimodalNeuroimagingLab/ERDetect/README.md

-# N1Detect
+# Evoked Response Detection
-A BIDS Docker application for the automatic detection of early responses (N1) in CCEP data
+A BIDS Docker application for the automatic detection of evoked responses in CCEP data

 ## Usage